-Description The subjects comprise of a two storey end terraced villa.
-Accommodation GROUND FLOOR: Entrance Hallway, Open Plan Kitchen and Living Room Space.
-FIRST FLOOR: Landing, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 68 square metres or thereby.
-Neighbourhood and location The property is located within an established residential area of Gourock where surrounding properties are generally similar in age and character.
+Description The subjects comprise a two storey semi-detached villa with single storey extension/projection to the rear.
+Accommodation Ground Floor: Entrance Hallway, Living Room, Dining Room with Lounge Area off and Kitchen.
+First Floor: Landing, Three Bedrooms and Shower Room.
+Gross internal floor area (m2) 100 square metres or thereby.
+Neighbourhood and location The property is located within an established residential area of Gourock where surrounding properties vary in age and character.
 Local shopping, amenities and public transport can be found nearby.
-Age The property was constructed circa 1960.
-Weather Dry/dull.
+Age The property was estimated to have been constructed circa 1950's.
+Weather Dry/sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Rendered brick construction.
+Rendered masonry construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof covering is pitched, timber framed, overlaid with tiles and surmounted with a tiled ridge.
-Access to the roof void area can be gained via a pull down ladder from the ceiling hatch at first floor level.
-The roof void area has been floored in the past, although stored contents did restrict the scope of our inspection.
-Not all areas were fully accessible.
+Access to the roof void area can be gained via a pull-down ladder from the landing ceiling hatch.
+Our inspection has been restricted to those areas readily accessible/visible and further restricted due to insulation materials and stored contents, and therefore we cannot comment upon the condition of all areas/timbers within the roof void.
+The rear extension/projection has a flat roof covering.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Mix of PVC and metal/cast-iron.
+A mix of PVC and metal/cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Mains walls are of traditional cavity brick construction with a rendered finish externally.
+The main walls appear to be of traditional cavity brick construction with rendered and facing brick finishes noted externally.
+The rear extension/projection is assumed to also be of cavity brick construction with a rendered finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The windows serving the property are of uPVC double glazed design.
-Access to the property is via doors to the front and side elevations.
+Access to the property is via PVC doors to the front and rear.